dominikawaligora/AutomationPractice/README.md

 ## Test reports
 To generate test reports in HTML format, Cucumber's HTML reporting plugin was integrated into the test framework.
 The plugin can be configured in the Cucumber options (`CucumberRunnerTest.java` class), specifying the output directory as "target" and the desired file name.
 After test execution, Cucumber generates an HTML report containing detailed test results, accessible at the specified location.

+## GitHub Actions
+A GitHub Actions Maven workflow, triggered by a Git push event, executes in a containerized environment.
+Utilizing Maven for build automation, the workflow orchestrates the test suite's execution and integrates a plugin to generate HTML test reports.
+Upon completion, the workflow uploads the HTML report as an artifact, enabling easy download for comprehensive test analysis.